burturt/canvas-scripts/README.md

 6. Give name
 7. Create!

 If you can't follow the above instructions, you shouldn't be using this software.
-There is an exe binary provided in the releases section; however, no support is given for it.